Code52/HAMMER/README.md

 	HAMMER.Pants.exe /colour=value [/inputfile=value] [/outputfile=value]

-	 /colour hex (without #) value for the "base" /inputfile (optional if on Windows 8)
+	 /colour hex (without the #) value for the "base" - only supports RGB values currently /inputfile (optional if on Windows 8)
-	 /outputfile (optioanl, will default to generic.xaml in the Hammer.Pants directory)
+	 /outputfile (optional, will default to generic.xaml in the Hammer.Pants directory)

 **TODO**

 * Provide a wider colour pallete rather than auto-generated HSB values
 * Project-build script so that it's done at build time, no external app required.

 HAMMER.Touch
 ------